dipu-ray/Phitron-B7/03. Basic Data Structures/Week 01-Introduction to Data-Structure/Module 03-Prefix Sum and Binary Search/README.md

 - ![Problem image](./images/problem2.png)
 - Problem solve program: `binary_search.cpp`
 - This problem solving have done `binary_search.cpp`.
 Not error but TLE that's means time complexity.

+## 7. Idea of Binary Search
+- Learn to explore `binary search` and this is very powerful algorithms
+- Different between `binary search` and `linear search`
+- When array are sorted then you apply `binary search`
+- When array are unsorted then you apply `linear search`